ASSESSMENT POLICY

 The exhibition is also a celebration of their transition to the Middle Years Programme.

-Written Report cards
+Written Report Cards

 The Primary Years Program Report Cards are optimized to be flexible and customized, reflecting the wide variety of assessment approaches in IB PYP schools.